FatemaNabila98/CSE499B_Section-07/chatbotnlu.md

 - [Dr. Lutfun Nahar Begum]

--can I get the address  of  [Dr. Nirmal Kanti Dey] -what is the address of [Dr. Nirmal Kanti Dey]
+- can I get the address  of  [Dr. Nirmal Kanti Dey]
+- what is the address of [Dr. Nirmal Kanti Dey]
--give me information [Dr. Nirmal Kanti Dey]
+- give me information [Dr. Nirmal Kanti Dey]
--provide me the information of [Dr. Nirmal Kanti Deyppp] -[Dr. Nirmal Kanti Dey]
+- provide me the information of [Dr. Nirmal Kanti Deyppp]
+- [Dr. Nirmal Kanti Dey]

 - can I get the address  of  [Dr. Md.
 Zakir Hossain]